Asthriona/Discord-Status-Images/README.md

 Maybe at some point, the project will be added to the SC Bug tracker.

 ## Helping me Personally.
-I am Makoto Kobayashi, Development is only a hobby at this point, I'm not doing it professionally anymore, so if you want to help me with a few spare bucks to keep a project like this alive, please consider [sponsoring me on Github](https://github.com/sponsors/Asthriona)!
+I am Makoto Kobayashi, Development is only a hobby at this point, I'm not doing it professionally anymore, so if you want to help me with a few spare bucks to keep projects like this alive, please consider [sponsoring me on Github](https://github.com/sponsors/Asthriona)!
 It would be greatly appreciated!
 [Sponsor Page](https://github.com/sponsors/Asthriona)